ondrejklejch/MT-ComparEval/readme.md

  - Open Windows Explorer and navigate to C:\tools\MT-ComparEval\bin\win.
  - Double-click on `server` or `server.bat` to start the web server.
 Leave the window open
  - Double-click on `watcher` or `watcher.bat` to start the watcher.
 Leave this window open too
- - As above, click on the Start menu, type `Command Prompt` and click to open the command prompt.
  - Optionally: right click on these programs, create shortcuts and move the shortcuts on your desktop or in any convenient menu entry.
  - While these two programs are running, navigate your browser to the address [localhost:8080](http://localhost:8080)